Permafrost/TundraTN/README.md

     * `$encoding` is the optional character set used to encode `$content` when specified as a byte array or input stream and representing text data.
       Defaults to [UTF-8].
+    * `$overwrite?` is an optional boolean flag indicating whether to overwrite an existing content part with the same name, if one exists.
+Defaults to `false`.

 * #### tundra.tn.document.content:exists